bluedot-arcade/bd845-pwb-board/README.md

 ## License

-Distributed under the CERN OHL 2 License.
+Distributed under the CERN OHL S 2 License.
 See [LICENSE.txt](/LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>